 S T E P H A N I E V E R N I

-Since I was 13 years old, I have wanted to write.
-Blogging allows us such a great opportunity to do that and to reach so many people.
-I’ve written thousands of blog posts at this point that it’s become part of who I am now.
+Ever since I was 13 years old, I have wanted to write.
+And I did write then—but there was no audience with whom to share the writing (except with my patient friends).
+Blogging allows us such a great opportunity to write for an audience that appreciates and shares a similar spirit.
+At this point, I’ve written thousands of blog posts and it’s become part of who I am now.
 I can’t imagine not having this outlet.

 If I’m not here blogging, you might find me writing novels.
 To date, I’ve authored three award-winning fictional books in the category of contemporary/women’s fiction.
 They include my most recent release, Inn Significant (2017), a story of love, loss, and recovery set on Maryland’s Eastern Shore; Beneath the Mimosa Tree (2012), my first novel, set in Annapolis and centered around the theme of forgiveness; and Baseball Girl (2015), a women’s fiction story loosely based on my life working in professional baseball.